Internal Summary

 3. The tasks perform all field access (including some needed during topology creation).

-The first two are executed as normal SPMD jobs; only the top-level action can launch tasks.
-(With Legion, it is the top-level task, but we reserve that word for the leaf tasks.)
+The first two are executed as normal SPMD jobs; only the control model can launch tasks.
+(With Legion, the control model executes in the top-level task, but we reserve that word for the leaf tasks.)
 When arguments that describe data across multiple colors (e.g., field references) are passed to a task, an index launch takes place that executes an instance of the task (a point task) for each color.
 (Often, there are the same number of colors as MPI ranks.)
 Otherwise, a single launch of the task is performed, which can be useful for custom I/O operations.

 Inherited from Legion is the requirement that all interactions with FleCSI be identical in every instance of the first two levels (called a shard in the second case).
 (This is akin to the rules for collective communication operations with MPI.)
 This includes that the arguments passed to tasks must be identical across shards, which sometimes necessitates providing extra information from which the point task may select according to its color.